gokiburikin/gkbrkn_noita/README.md

 - **Barrier Trail**: Projectiles gain a trail of barriers.
 - **Damage Plus: Bounce**: Cast a spell that gains damage after each bounce.
 - **Damage Plus: Time**: Cast a spell that gains damage over time.
+- **Follow Shot**: Cast a spell that is influenced by your movements.
 - **Glittering Trail**: Projectiles gain a trail of explosions.
-- **Projectile Burst**: Duplicate a projectile multiple times.
-- **Protective Enchantment**: Cast a spell that can not deal damage to you.
+- **Lock Shot**: Cast a spell that locks onto a nearby target.
 - **Path Correction**: Projectiles redirect towards nearby enemies.
 - **Perfect Critical**: Cast a spell that is guaranteed to deal critical damage.
 - **Power Shot**: Cast a spell with increased damage, mass, and material penetration.
+- **Projectile Burst**: Duplicate a projectile multiple times.
 - **Time Split**: Equalize current cast delay and recharge time.
+- **Trigger: Death**: Cast another spell after the spell expires.
 - **Trigger: Hit**: Cast another spell upon collision.
 - **Trigger: Time**: Cast another spell after a short duration.
-- **Trigger: Death**: Cast another spell after the spell expires.

 ### Static Projectile Spells
 - **Circle of Divine Blessing**: A field of modification magic.
 (Concept by curry_murmurs, name by Gastogh)
+- **Spell Duplicator**: Summon a magical phenomenon that casts a spell in a random direction every second.
 - **Stored Spell**: Summon a magical phenomenon that casts a spell when you stop casting.

 ### Passive Spells